 I write frequently about how important our thoughts and words about and to ourselves–our daily affirmations–are to our joy.
-Remember, I consider our daily affirmations the truth we tell ourselves everyday–within reason.
-I cannot tell myself after seven children (and honestly even before) I have a rock hard body and mathematically brilliant brain with a constantly pure heart, mind and soul.
-The nightly question, “Did I choose joy” reminds me to choose joy.
-It also reminds me I can choose joy.
+Remember, I consider our daily affirmations the truth we tell ourselves every day–within reason; we might be able to lie to our momma, but not to ourselves.
+I cannot tell myself after seven children (and honestly even before) I have a rock hard body and mathematically brilliant brain with a constantly pure heart, mind, and soul.
+That would be a foolish lie!

+Now I know you’re wondering how we went from the daily affirmation, “I choose joy,” to the silly phrase, “Choose horses!”
 The phrase, “Choose Horses” came about after a long, rainy day in a camper with six children.
 I was a little cramped physically, mentally and emotionally.
-As I was sitting there at the little table with little people arguing around me and climbing over me, I declared out loud, “I Choose Joy!”
+As I was sitting there at the little table with all my little people arguing around me and climbing over me, I declared out loud, “I Choose Joy!”

 Daily Affirmations: Choose Joy

-First let’s look at the difference between joy and happiness.
+First, let’s look at the difference between joy and happiness.
 They are not the same thing and must be understood correctly.
 Here is a good explanation I found:

 Some believe that joy is a conscious commitment to be happy, to have a sense of contentment for the moment, despite life’s challenges.
 Joy is an internal lasting emotional condition…Joy in the Biblical context, is not an emotion.
 It is not based on something positive happening in life, but is an attitude of the heart or spirit.

-She was swollen, near death, in pain…she smiled…she chose joy.
+She was swollen, near death, and in constant pain.
+She weakly and bravely smiled.
+She chose joy.
 She made the decision to see beyond her situation and circumstances that day.
-She chose to see us that day regardless of the physical exertion just to remain in an upright position, let alone smile or whisper words of love.
+She chose to see the whole lot of us that day, regardless of the physical exertion it took just to remain in an upright position, let alone smile or whisper words of love.

 I can choose joy and smile at my children as I cook their lunch when hunger pains make me want to act like a big ‘ol pain.

-I can choose joy and smile when a ten year old suddenly wants to talk after it’s lights out and I am done…capital “D” for the day.
+I can choose joy and smile when a ten-year-old suddenly wants to talk after it’s lights out and I am done…capital “D” for the day.
 (Oh Lord do I need to hear this right now.)

-She chose joy and smiled when her big boys were dripping tears in her bedroom.
-I can choose joy and smile when my littles are dripping syrup across the kitchen floor.
+She chose joy and smiled when her big boys were dripping tears in their momma’s bedroom.